 The film was a huge success and Keisha's performance was applauded by many critics.
 In addition, she won a number of awards including a 2003 New Zealand Film and TV Award for Best Actress, a 2004 Broadcast Film Critics Association Award for Best Young Actor and a 2004 Online Film Critics Society Award for Best Breakthrough Performance in addition to an Oscar nomination for "Actress in a Leading Role."

 Since her debut in Whale Rider, she has played roles in Star Wars: Episode III, filmed in New Zealand and The Nativity Story (2006).
 She has also narrated the 2005 TV documentary Dances of Life and in 2015, joined the cast of the hit HBO series Game of Thrones, playing the role of Obara.
-Her latest film credit includes a role in the war drama Thank You for Your Service (2017).
+She also played a role in the war drama Thank You for Your Service (2017).

-Keisha married Jonathan Morrison in 2013.
+From 2013 to 2016, Keisha Castle-Hughes was married to Jonathan Morrison.
 She has a daughter, born April 25, 2007, from a prior relationship.